ahhhh6980/McBundleImageConverter/README.md

 So you can get a resource pack together for full colors and get this running. :P

 How do you set this up?

+Just go into datapacks/
+drag the folder you created when running the script into your worlds datapack folder!

-Well, if you choose to only process images, you'll be able to run functions that just give you the bundles.
+if you chose to only process images, you'll be able to run functions that just give you the bundles.

 If you chose to process a gif, you will have to run /function bundles:start This will give you a bundle, keep it in the first slot of your hotbar!